suncast-org/gx2py/README.md

 We highly encourage contributors to include a top-level Jupyter notebook demonstrating the proposed functionality.
 Additionally, providing a reasonable-sized test dataset within the repository helps users better understand and test the code examples.

+## Disclaimer

+Please note that content submitted to this repository, demonstrating potential implementations, will only be reviewed by the administration for relevance to the SUNCAST collaboration's scope.
+If contributors may choose to include links to independently managed repositories, the administrators of this repository cannot warrant the intended functionality of these examples.
+Moreover, the proposed approaches might not be eventually adopted for inclusion in the official versions of the fully vetted functional SUNCAST repositories.

 ## Getting Started

 To get started, clone this repository and explore the existing examples.
 You can then either submit your code directly or set up a linked submodule on your GitHub account.